lewis-sqa/NEPs/specs/Standards/Wallets.md

     };
     response: Array<ConnectedAccount>;
   };
-  // Remove access to all accounts (i.e. sign out).
   disconnect: {
     params: {
       method: "disconnect";
     };
     response: void;
   };
-  // Sign and Send one or more NEAR Actions.
   signAndSendTransaction: {
     params: {
       method: "signAndSendTransaction";